whatSocks/hfwiki/Razer-Hydra-Operation.md

 # Miscellaneous

-**Left-bumper + left-trigger**, or **right-bumper + right-trigger**: show/hide UI.
+**Left-bumper + left-trigger**, or **right-bumper + right-trigger:** show/hide UI.

-**Button 3 on either controller**: show/hide magnification window in VR display mode.
+**Button 3 on either controller:** Show/hide magnification window in VR display mode.

-**Taking off and putting on avatar attachments**: Grab an attachment per model editing and move it so that it is a normal model in the world and no longer an attachment; or grab an in-world model and make it an attachment by moving it close to one of your avatar’s joints.
+**Taking off and putting on avatar attachments:** Grab an attachment per model editing and move it so that it is a normal model in the world and no longer an attachment; or grab an in-world model and make it an attachment by moving it close to one of your avatar’s joints.

 **squeezeHands.js**: This script makes your avatars’ hands clench as you pull the Hydra’s triggers.